tagohd/mono/Outline.md

 	- **Luke:** AL's a wizard, right?
 And I don't know if you heard me earlier, but I don't know magic.
 I barely even know algebra.
 	- **James:** Yes...
 Right, I can see how that would be a concern.
 Since we don't know how long the loop is, or, indeed, how many more there will be before AL can stop them himself, (*slightly sarcastic*) it seems the honor of instructing THE CHOSEN ONE has fallen upon me.
 However, it is quite late \[22:00 (lol)\].
 We will begin your training first thing in the morning.
 Mr Weston, you may wish to join as well.
 	- **James:** In the meantime, I suggest you freshen up.
 I can tell you were quite... active, today.
-		- Luke's probably going to want to take his armor off at some point, if he was wearing it, though probably before this interaction.
-When did he even put it on?
-Has he been wearing it since he left Genton?
-I'll admit that I don't know much about armor, but I'm pretty sure 1) it takes a while to put on, and 2) you usually need help.
-Who helped him put it on?
-And whose going to help him take it off?
-Case?
-Isn't that kinda... intimate?
-But these are the details I said I wasn't going to worry about right now.
-(I just realized that I've actually been worrying about these details the whole time; I've just been doing it in Discord and not here lol.)
-			- (This is under the third loop because that's when I had the idea, but it could apply to the other loops as well.)
 	- **Luke:** Sir?
 	- **James:** Go home and take a shower, kid.
 You reek.
 Maybe tell your parents your THE CHOSEN ONE; I'm sure they'll be thrilled.
 But be back here at sunup.
 We have a lot of ground to cover.
 	- **Luke:** Yessir.
 Thank you, sir!